Church of All Saints (Plzeň): History

 There were numerous continuous repairs during the 19th century.
 The repairs also focused on the interior.

-During a WWII bombardment a stray bomb fell down through the presbytery of the church and the altar and caused a significant damage.
+During a World War II bombardment, a stray bomb fell down through the presbytery of the church and the altar and caused a significant damage.
 Part of the presbytery burned down.

 After a whole century of repairs the church was opened and consecrated again by Mons.
-Frantisek Radkovsky in 1995.

-Nowadays the church is maintained and operated by the franciscans of Pilsen.
+František Radkovský in 1995.
+Nowadays the church is maintained and operated by the franciscans of Plzeň.

 Church exterior

-The temple is a one nave Church with a presbytery on the eastern portion, which ends at a polygonal five-sided closure.
+The temple is a one nave church with a presbytery on the eastern portion, which ends at a polygonal five-sided closure.
 The wall and pillar lining materials are blocks of sandstone.

 Entrance

-The main entrance at the southern facade serves as an access to the church.

-It has two concave walls with two late-Baroque rounded windows lined with pilasters ending in a baluster entablature with a densely profiled molding.
+The main entrance at the southern façade serves as an access to the church.
+It has two concave walls with two late Baroque rounded windows lined with pilasters ending in a baluster entablature with a densely profiled molding.

 Presbytery and the church nave

 The presbytery and the nave are supported by diagonal and setback buttresses with roof-like skews.
 The church's entire parameter is encircled by a window ledge.
 The presbytery is surrounded by plinths culminating in a cornice of the window-sill.
-All four presbytery windows are Gothic with the Flamboyant, a flame-like tracery.
+All four presbytery windows are Gothic with the flamboyant, a flame-like tracery.

 The other windows in the nave have a form of a pointed shape without traceries.

 Church sacristy

 The northern part of the presbytery wall is nowadays connected by the portal with the sacristy, which was originally built as a separate chapel without access to the church.

 The sacristy is supported by diagonal buttresses topped with roof-like skews.
 It is covered with a shed roof connecting to the presbytery.
 Similarly, as the nave windows, the shape of the window on the eastern side is pointed.

 Church interior

 Church nave and presbytery

 The nave is vaulted by a groin vault with the ribs leading to decorative cantilevers located along the interior walls.
 A high choir was built on the western end of the nave in the 16th century.
 Similarly, the space under the high choir is vaulted by a groin vault with a spiral staircase leading to the upper level.

 A linear massive pointed triumphal arch divides the nave from the presbytery.
 The presbytery is vaulted by a figured rib vault, which is ending in a polygonal five-sided closing.
 Rectangular supports standing on a plinth surrounding the presbytery support the vault.

 Church sacristy

-The Sacristy is vaulted by a jumping vault that leads to the diagonal buttress-supported console.
+The sacristy is vaulted by a jumping vault that leads to the diagonal buttress-supported console.